 In all other cases, you should define your types as classes instead of structs.

 Interfaces

+An interface contains only the signatures of methods, properties, events or indexers.
+A class or struct that implements the interface must implement the members of the interface that are specified in the interface definition.
+So Interface exposes contracts which are consumed by clients.

-CS/INT10 Do define an interface if you need some common API to be supported by a set of types that includes value types.
+CS/INT10 Do define an interface if you need some “common API” to be supported by a set of types that includes value types.
+Example: Define an interface IFruit which is implemented by types Apple and Banana.

 CS/INT20 Do use interfaces to express "can-do" relationships with the interface.
 For example, a FileStream "can-do" disposing.